 - Signature Leesa Gray Cover – Four white stripes on a gray cover is the classic Leesa look.
 This zip-off type cover is easy to remove and wash, so you can keep your mattress fresh and clean.

-- STAY COOL - Cool-to-the-touch cover, patent-pending Ghost Ice layer, and gel memory foam work together to keep you cool and comfortable, all night long
+- STAY COOL - Cool-to-the-touch cover, patent-pending Ghost Ice layer, and gel memory foam work together to keep you cool and comfortable, all night longgel memory foam work together to keep you cool and comfortable, all night long

 - CUTTING-EDGE SLEEP TECHNOLOGY - Experience phase-change technology, developed by sleep scientists, that senses heat and adjusts to your body temperature